Key elements of how are retainers work.

-The below dropdown sections contain brief summaries of key plan elements.
+The below dropdown sections contain brief summaries of key plan elements that form part of the legal Schedule E agreement.

 *See Schedule E - 9.1.3 Grace Period – Conditions and Limitation

-Retainer clients enjoy these perks as added value for our partnership.
+Retainer clients enjoy exclusive perks as appreciation for their partnership and commitment.*

 To effectively deliver our services, we may need access to your Google (and other) accounts.
 This sections explains how this works and answers any concerns you may have.